-For some employees, staying on top of current trends and changes in the digital tools they use is second nature.
-This is especially the case with younger ‘digital native’ employees – they probably won’t have any issues when a significant update changes the entire interface of your new software.
+For some employees, staying on top of current trends and changes in their digital tools is second nature.
+This type of self-motivation is especially the case with younger ‘digital native’ employees – they probably won’t have any issues when a significant update changes the entire interface of your new software.

 However, the less-tech literate employees in your company – despite the added value of experience and knowledge they bring to the table – might not be as comfortable navigating a new interface and may require help.

-The only way to ensure employees are keeping up to date with their technical knowledge is to run training sessions, or even short tests.
-This ensures that there is a standardized companywide approach to using software, and that everyone is on the same page.
+The only way to ensure employees are keeping up to date with their technical knowledge is to run training sessions or even short tests.
+Regularly reviewing existing skills and training new ones ensures that there is a standardized company-wide approach to using software and that everyone is on the same page.

-The most practical way to keep everyone up to date and as productive as possible is by providing your own certified training course.
-This not only teaches your employees how best to use software systems vital to their role – it also makes the learning process one that is recognized and commended by the company.
+The most practical way to keep everyone up to date and as productive as possible is by providing your certified training course.
+This teaches your employees how best to use software systems vital to their role and makes the learning process one that is recognized and commended by the company.

 Here are some of the positive changes you’ll see when you introduce certified virtual IT training at your organization:

 More so than ever, in the hybrid work environment of our post-pandemic world, our teams are split across physical locations.
-You need a way to bring together all your team members or find a way to make your training accessible at different times to suit different time zones.
+Therefore, you need a way to bring together all your team members or find a way to make your training accessible at different times to suit different time zones.

 By ensuring that your course is accessible remotely, you can cater to employees working both in-office and from home.
 This gives you the chance to reach more of them, meaning you won’t have to host five identical sessions just to get to everyone.

 Virtual training also means that you aren’t restricted by room size.
-You train a whole department in a single session without it descending into madness.
+You train a whole department in a single session without descending into chaos.

 Providing certification for employees helps boost job satisfaction and morale.
-It also means that management can easily check to see which employees are trained in particular areas for more efficient resourcing.
+It also means that management can quickly check to see which employees are trained in particular areas for more efficient resourcing.

 Certification standardizes the skills and understanding that you want to see from employees.
-It helps them to work towards a tangible goal that makes them more valuable to both their colleagues and the company.
+It helps them work towards a tangible goal that makes them more valuable to their colleagues and the company.